crystal-lang/crystal-book/docs/tutorials/basics/60_methods.md

   42
 end

-puts hello_message_for "Crystal" # => Error: method top-level hello_message_for must return String but it is returning Int32
+hello_message_for "Crystal" # => Error: method top-level hello_message_for must return String but it is returning Int32
 ```